AutoMapper/AutoMapper/CONTRIBUTING.md

 **Tests**

 -  Tests need to be provided for every bug/feature that is completed.
--  Tests only need to be present for issues that need to be verified by QA (e.g. not tasks)
+-  Tests only need to be present for issues that need to be verified by QA (e.g. not tasks).
 -  If there is a scenario that is far too hard to test there does not need to be a test for it.
   - "Too hard" is determined by the team as a whole.